 We are no longer updating this page and it is not optimised for mobile devices.

-- a winter gardening series
+- a winter gardening lecture series

 - play lunch with Friends activities for parents and their young children.

-Other highlights of the year included:
+Other achievements for the year included:

 - continuing sponsorship by Rosemount Wines and the Hyatt Hotel